Configuring HTTPS settings

 RSA key length

-The values in the Server Key tab must match those used by the certificate authority.
+The values used in the Generate Key dialog must match those used by the certificate authority.

-- When you have entered the required information, click Generate New Server Key.
+When you have entered the required information, click Apply to generate the key.

 $TIDEWAY/etc/https/server.keyonto the appliance's file system.
 A certificate signing request is also generated; it is called